NVIDIA/nvbench/docs/best_practices.md

 |  63952x | 13.864 us | 432.95% | 7.819 us | 447.95% |
 ```

-By default, NVBench runs all GPUs locally unless specified.
-If not specified, it will run all available GPUs.
-This is especially problematic if your system has multiple GPUs and you want to target a particular GPU to save build time.
-In our case, we target **RTX8000**:
+By default, NVBench runs benchmarks on all available GPUs unless specified otherwise.
+On multi-GPU systems, this can unnecessarily increase runtime and resource usage.
+To target a specific GPU, saving both time and resources, you can set the `CUDA_VISIBLE_DEVICES` environment variable.
+In our case, we target the **RTX8000**:

 ```bash
 user@nvbench-test:~/nvbench/build/bin$ export CUDA_VISIBLE_DEVICES=0